openactive/developer-documentation/data-model/types/offer.md

 # Offer

-This type is derived from [https://schema.org/Offer](https://schema.org/Offer).
+This type is derived from [https://schema.org/Offer](https://schema.org/Offer), which means that any of this type's properties within schema.org may also be used.

 ## **Fields**